SuperKam91/bnn/README.md

 - Gal finds that this method exceeds traditional variational inference methods both in terms of speed and test set performance for most tasks, with the only doubts occurring in some CNNs.
 He also finds it outperforms traditional methods in terms of test set performance, with the added bonus that one gets an uncertainty estimate.
 The method however cannot give evidence estimates.

-# background reading
+# background reading on BNNs

-- Theses which focus on bnns and their applications, to draw inspiration from: http://mlg.eng.cam.ac.uk/yarin/blog_2248.html#thesis (Gal, 2016), www.cs.ubc.ca/~nando/papers/thesis.pdf (Freitas, 1999), http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.446.9306&rep=rep1&type=pdf (Neal, 1995), http://www.inference.org.uk/mackay/PhD.html (Mackay, 1991)
+- theses which focus on bnns and their applications, to draw inspiration from: http://mlg.eng.cam.ac.uk/yarin/blog_2248.html#thesis (Gal, 2016), www.cs.ubc.ca/~nando/papers/thesis.pdf (Freitas, 1999), http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.446.9306&rep=rep1&type=pdf (Neal, 1995), http://www.inference.org.uk/mackay/PhD.html (Mackay, 1991)

 - bnn workshop @ nips.
 Contains extended abstracts and videos to some of workshops: http://bayesiandeeplearning.org/